melaniemkwon/melaniemkwon.github.io/_posts/2017-09-09-haskell-goldbach.md

 ## Fun with functional programming: Haskell

 Learning Haskell is turning out to be a confusing but enlightening journey for me.
-Though there's quite a few tutorials on Haskell, but the one I'd recommend is [Learn You A Haskell](http://learnyouahaskell.com/) by Miran Lipovaca.
+Though there are quite a few tutorials on Haskell, the one I'd recommend is [Learn You A Haskell](http://learnyouahaskell.com/) by Miran Lipovaca.
 It's free to read online and an excellent resource for coders with experience in imperative programming languages (C, C++, Java, Python...)